ElMassimo/vite-plugin-pages/README.md

 }
 ```

-Check the [vite-plugin-pages] documentation for reference.
+See the [vite-plugin-pages] documentation for more information.